Our Guide to Holiday Let Mortgages

 Because a regular buy to let mortgage may be easier to arrange than a specialist holiday let mortgage, some owners may be tempted to apply for the former even when the intention is to use the property as a holiday let.
 As the Landlord Zone article warns, however, this may amount to mortgage fraud and mortgage brokers who knowingly engage in arranging such lending run the risk of being struck off.

-If you already have a buy to let mortgage and intend using the property as a holiday let, therefore, you need to remortgage on the basis of a new holiday let mortgage.
+If you already have a buy to let mortgage and intend using the property as a holiday let, therefore, you need to Refinancing an existing mortgage with a new mortgage. on the basis of a new holiday let mortgage.

 What is the difference between a second home and a holiday let?

 Just as the term suggests, a second home is one that is used purely by you and your family as a second retreat or escape from your principal place of residence.
 By the same token, the term holiday let clearly indicates that the property is let to paying guests or short-term tenants.

 Mortgage lenders distinguish strictly between the two types of mortgage required.

 So, too, do insurers.
 If you arrange standard buildings and content insurance for a second home that is used as a holiday let by paying tenants, any claim you subsequently make may be rejected.
 Failure to have arranged the appropriate form of insurance may also breach one of the fundamental conditions of your mortgage – namely, that appropriate and adequate insurance is maintained at all times.

 As previously mentioned, there are tax advantages to your letting a holiday let as a Furnished Holiday Letting.
 The rules are spelled out in the webpages published by HM Revenue & Customs (HMRC) – essentially, requiring the let property to be adequately furnished, available for letting for a minimum of 210 days each year, actually let for at least half of those 210 days, and let with the owner’s intention of making a profit.